Advertiser Disclosure

 Claims adjusting is one of several entry points into the insurance industry.
 Even if you don’t dream of owning your own insurance agency one day, this is a great first career-track job to build financial fluency and hone your customer service skills.

-Note that the BLS lumps a slew of related insurance industry positions into one broad category: “Claims Adjusters, Appraisers, Examiners, and Investigators.”
+Note that the BLS lumps many related insurance industry positions into one broad category: “Claims Adjusters, Appraisers, Examiners, and Investigators.”
 Collectively, this category is expected to see modest employment declines through the early 2030s, a side effect of relentless automation in the insurance space.
 However, specific insurance roles, including claims adjusting, may fare better.

 • Degree or Certificate Requirements: High school diploma or equivalent preferred (some positions may waive this requirement)

-This is one of the few jobs that pretty much anyone with a clean criminal record and decent physical fitness can get.
-And there’s plenty of opportunity to go around.
-According to the BLS, nearly 1 million security guards currently work in the U.S, and some40,000 new positions are expected to come online by 2031.
+This is one of the few jobs that pretty much anyone with a clean criminal record and decent physical fitness can get, and there’s plenty of opportunity to go around.
+According to the BLS, nearly 1.1 million security guards currently work in the U.S., but there’s little growth expected through 2032.

 Relatively low pay is a limiting factor for ambitious applicants, but a few years’ experience while pursuing a bachelor’s degree sets you up nicely for more glamorous law enforcement work.